-A reasonable adjustment is an action or measure the University takes to assist a person to participate in their educational course or program as far as possible on the same basis as others.
+A reasonable adjustment is an action or measure the University takes to assist a person to participate in their studies as far as possible on the same basis as others.

 Without reasonable adjustments, discrimination may occur; this is why we work with individuals to ensure these adjustments fit their needs.